NixOS/rfcs/rfcs/0000-rfc-process.md

 # Drawbacks
 [drawbacks]: #drawbacks

-There is a danger that the additional process will hinder contribution more than it would help.
+There is a risk that the additional process will hinder contribution more than it would help.
 We should stay alert that the process is only a way to help contribution, not an end in itself.